nimroddanielmaayan/the-wild-oasis/notes.md

   - The boundary between `server components` and `client components` is called the `server-client boundary`.
 This is an important concept in `Next.js`

-  - Usually, the top level component of a page are `server components`, and the lower level components are `client components`
+  - Usually, the top level components of a page are `server components`, and the lower level components are `client components`

 ## React Testing